Obstetrics and Gynecology

 - If possible, have a family member or significant other check your email, especially if you are on a surgical service and will be in the OR

 - November-January: Go on interviews!
-Most programs interview in November-December with a small number of programs interviewing in October and the first two weeks of January.
-Consider taking a month off but be prepared to miss several days of another month; you are only allowed to miss 2 days of sub-I and 5 days of an elective.
-Enjoy the interview season it is lots of fun though it can get tiring.
-Try not to schedule too many back to back.
-Try to go to the social events the night before as it is often the best time to chat with residents and observe their interactions with each other.
-Remember that someone will be watching you at all times; therefore, always be nice and positive!
+Most programs interview late October through early January, with the majority happening in November and December.
+Consider taking a month or two off to interview (most people take Nov and Dec) but be prepared to miss several days of another month; you are only allowed to miss 2 days of sub-I and 5 days of an elective.
+Enjoy the interview season it is lots of fun, though it can get tiring.
+Try not to schedule too many back to back - four in one week is too many but sometimes not avoidable.
+Try to go to the social events the night before as it is often the best time to chat with residents and observe their interactions with each other - also almost all programs keep track if you attend the pre-interview dinner, and can be a mark against you if you don't.
+Always remember that someone will be watching you at all times; therefore, always be nice and positive!

-- Things to ask residents: things they wish they could change about the program, how supportive faculty is, the mix of married/single/social people in program, do they actually hangout outside work, how much driving they really do.
+- Things to ask residents: things they love about/wish they could change about the program, how supportive faculty is, the mix of married/single/social people in program, do they actually hangout outside work, how much driving they really do.

 - If there are still programs you have not heard from at this point and you are still very interested, email the PD or coordinator stating your continued interest, some may offer you an interview this way.
 Try and email earlier rather than later as spots fill up quickly.